St Thomas the Martyr, Bristol

-Although the church survived the Bristol Blitz of the Second World War, the congregation declined after the war and the church was finally declared redundant.
-It is in the care of the Churches Conservation Trust, having been vested in the Trust on 17 February 1988.
+The building comprises a 14th-century tower attached to a late 18th-century nave and aisles designed by James Allen.
+Historically a chapel of ease to Bedminster, it became a significant place of worship for the wealthy merchant class of Redcliffe.
+Although the church survived the Bristol Blitz of World War II, the congregation declined in the post-war period.
+It was declared redundant and is now in the care of the Churches Conservation Trust, having been vested in the Trust on 17 February 1988.